Kattar runs into legend after dominating win

-Calvin Kattar distinctly remembers when this fighting inside an octagon caught his attention.
+Calvin Kattar distinctly remembers when fighting inside an octagon caught his attention.

 Last Saturday night, Kattar was celebrating with family and friends a few hours after his dominating defeat of No. 8 ranked featherweight Giga Chikadze, at the hotel lobby bar, when Liddell, now 52 and retired, walked by.